Code-Institute-Submissions/matthewpoyner-eat.drink.sleep/README.md

 ### To clone a copy of the code
 1. [Use this link](https://github.com/matthewpoyner/eat.drink.sleep)
 2. Click on Clone or download button
+3. Select Open in Desktop
+4. Use it in GitHub Desktop

 ## Credits
 [Google Maps Platform documentation](https://developers.google.com/maps/documentation/javascript/tutorial)